What are the taxes paid by a foreigner in France?

 FYI

-You are a non-resident for tax purposes in France
+You are a tax non-resident in France

 You must declare in France your income of french origin taxable in France.

-- Your principal residence is not equipped with internet access
+• Your principal residence is not equipped with internet access

 You are using the pre-filled paper return received in April/May.

-Depending on your situation, it's the declaration #2042 or No. 2042 C.
+Depending on your situation, this is the declaration no. 2042 or No 2042 C.

-If you do not receive a printout (1st declaration, change of address, change of family situation), you can download the necessary declarations from the end of April/beginning of May on Service-Public.fr or on the tax website.
+If you do not receive a printout (1st declaration, change of address, change in family situation), you can download the necessary declarations from the end of April/beginning of May on Service-Public.fr or on the tax website.

-The main supporting declarations are as follows:
+The main ancillary declarations are as follows:

 However, keep the other supporting documents for 3 years in the event of a request from the administration.